-The following table sets forth information regarding compensation awarded to, earned by or paid to each of our named executive officers during our fiscal year ended December 31, 2019.
+The following table sets forth information regarding compensation awarded to, earned by or paid to our president and chief executive officer, Geoff McDonough, for the fiscal years ended December 31, 2020 and 2019 and our chief financial officer, Matthew Norkunas, and our chief development officer, Tracy Zimmermann for the fiscal year ended December 31, 2020.

 Bonus(\$) Option awards(\$)

 Name and Principal Position Year Salary(\$) (1) (2) Total(\$)

 Geoff McDonough

 President and Chief

+Executive Officer 2020 515,834 - 1,379,905 1,895,739

-Executive Officer 2019 423,500 169,400 592,900
+2019 423,500 169,400 592,900

-Douglas Kerr

-Chief Medical Officer 2019 396,069 138,624 534,693

-Thomas Graney
+Matthew Norkunas

-Former Chief Financial Officer 2019 313,060(3) 112,551 1,853,243 2,278,854
+Chief Financial Officer 2020 194,355(3) 70,000 4,636,466 4,900,821

+Tracy Zimmermann

+Chief Development Officer 2020 342,963 - 1,841,359 2,184,322

-(1) The amounts reported in the "Bonus" column reflect discretionary annual cash bonuses earned by each of our named executive officers for their performance, as determined by the board of directors in its sole discretion.
+(1) The 2019 amount reported in the "Bonus" column reflects a discretionary annual cash bonuses earned by Dr. McDonough for his performance, as determined by the board of directors in its sole discretion.
+Amounts of any 2020 cash bonus awards have not yet been determined, with the exception of the amount paid to Dr. Norkunas which reflects a one-time signing bonus of \$70,000 pursuant to the terms of his offer letter.

-(2) The amounts reported in the "Option awards" column reflect the aggregate grant-date fair value of stock options awarded in 2019, calculated in accordance with the provisions of the Financial Accounting Standard Board Accounting Standards Codification Topic 718.
-See Note 8 to our consolidated financial statements appearing elsewhere this prospectus regarding assumptions underlying the valuation of equity awards.
+(2) The amounts reported in the "Option awards" column reflect the aggregate grant-date fair value of stock options awarded in the applicable fiscal year, calculated in accordance with the provisions of the Financial Accounting Standard Board Accounting Standards Codification Topic 718.
+See Note 8 to our audited consolidated financial statements and Note 7 to our unaudited consolidated financial statements appearing elsewhere in this prospectus regarding assumptions underlying the valuation of equity awards.
 These amounts reflect the accounting cost for these stock options and do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.